Quantum GP700

 The Quantum GP700 is a custom track-only open-wheel sports car, designed, developed and built by Australian Jeff David, produced between 2016 and 2019.
 The car was manufactured and designed through a joint collaboration with a number of institutes and companies, including Keetch3D, Motec, Autronic, Beninca Motors, Holinger Engineering, University of Melbourne Mechanical Engineering, RMIT Mechanical Engineering, Deakin University Mechanical Engineering, and Western Smash repairs.
-It boasts a 1:1 power-to-weight ratio, having an engine which produces 700 hp, and weighing only 700 kg.
+It has a 1:1 power-to-weight ratio, having an engine which produces 700 hp, and weighing only 700 kg.